forta-network/docs/docs/starter-kit-bot-details.md

 # Starter Kit Bot Details

+!!! important "Frequent Doc Updates"
+    Forta will continue to add more curated security bots in the coming months, so stay tuned and come check this page frequently for new updates!

 ## Blocklisted Addresses Transaction Detection

 | Bot Name | Bot Stats | Bot Source Code  |